arielus05/SRZGTimeCalculator/README.md

 - to present the information in an easy and readable way

 ## instructions:
-1. download the latest version under Releases (the zip file)
+1. download the latest version under Releases (the zip file): https://github.com/arielus05/SRZGTimeCalculator/releases
-- if you can't find it: https://github.com/arielus05/SRZGTimeCalculator/releases
 3. extract the zip file
 4. double click and run launch_program.bat
 5. follow instructions on command prompt